 The Jump To Mode allows you to cross-probe to a single object and make the target document the active document.

 After launching the cross-probe command by clicking Tools » Cross Probe, the cursor will change to a cross-hair and you will be prompted to choose the object that you wish to navigate.
-Position the cursor over the required object within the workspace then Ctrl+click or press Ctrl+Enter.
-The corresponding object will be highlighted on the target document which will be made the active document.
+Position the cursor over the required object within the workspace and Ctrl+click or press Ctrl+Enter.
+The corresponding object will be highlighted on the target document, which will be made the active document.